SECURITIES AND EXCHANGE COMMISSION

 |Item 8.|| |

-Item 8 of the Schedule 14D-9, as amended by Amendment No. 1, filed on November 18, 2020, is hereby amended and supplemented by inserting after the end of the subsection entitled Certain Litigation the disclosure set forth below:
+Item 8 of the Schedule 14D-9, as amended by Amendment No. 1, filed on November 18, 2020, and Amendment No. 2, filed on November 19, 2020, is hereby amended and supplemented by inserting after the end of the subsection entitled Certain Litigation the disclosure set forth below:

-On November 18, 2020, Eric White, a purported shareholder of the Company, filed a lawsuit against the Company and members of the Company Board in the United States District Court for the District of New Jersey, captioned White v.
-Dunkin Brands Group, Inc., et al., Case No. 2:20-cv-16443 (the White Complaint).
-The White Complaint alleges that the Company and the members of the Company Board violated Sections 14(d) and 14(e) of the Exchange Act, as well as Rule 14d-9, by failing to disclose certain allegedly material information in this Schedule 14D-9 in connection with the Transactions, which they allege rendered this Schedule 14D-9 false and misleading.
-In addition, the White Complaint alleges that members of the Company Board acted as controlling persons of the Company within the meaning of Section 20(a) of the Exchange Act and allegedly influenced and controlled the dissemination of the allegedly defective Schedule 14D-9 in violation of Section 20(a) of the Exchange Act.
-The White Complaint seeks, among other things, an order enjoining consummation of the Transactions, rescission of such Transactions if they have already been consummated and rescissory damages, a declaration that the Company and members of the Company Board violated Sections 14(e), 14(d), and 20(a) of the Exchange Act, as well as Rule 14d-9, and an award of plaintiffs costs, including attorneys fees and experts fees and expenses.
+On November 19, 2020, Norman Ivers, a purported shareholder of the Company, filed a lawsuit against the Company and members of the Company Board in the United States District Court for the Southern District of New York, captioned Ivers v.
+Dunkin Brands Group, Inc., et al., Case No. 1:20-cv-09738 (the Ivers Complaint).
+The Ivers Complaint alleges that the Company and the members of the Company Board violated Sections 14(d) and 14(e) of the Exchange Act, as well as Rule 14d-9, by failing to disclose certain allegedly material information in this Schedule 14D-9 in connection with the Transactions, which they allege rendered this Schedule 14D-9 false and misleading.
+The Ivers Complaint also alleges that members of the Company Board acted as controlling persons of the Company within the meaning of Section 20(a) of the Exchange Act and allegedly influenced and controlled the dissemination of the allegedly defective Schedule 14D-9 in violation of Section 20(a) of the Exchange Act.
+In addition, the Ivers Complaint alleges that the members of the Company Board each breached their fiduciary duty of candor/disclosure under state law.
+The Ivers Complaint seeks, among other things, an order enjoining consummation of the Transactions, rescission of such Transactions if they have already been consummated and rescissory damages, an order directing the Company and Company Board to account to the plaintiff for all damages suffered as a result of the purported wrongdoing, and an award of plaintiffs costs, including attorneys fees and experts fees and expenses.

 If additional similar complaints are filed, absent new or different allegations that are material, the Company will not necessarily announce such additional filings.

-The foregoing description does not purport to be complete and is qualified in its entirety by reference to the White Complaint, a copy of which is attached as Exhibit (a)(5)(P) to this Schedule 14D-9 and is hereby incorporated herein by reference.
+The foregoing description does not purport to be complete and is qualified in its entirety by reference to the Ivers Complaint, a copy of which is attached as Exhibit (a)(5)(Q) to this Schedule 14D-9 and is hereby incorporated herein by reference.

 |Item 9.|| |